ProgrammableEric/web_development_learning_tracker/Backend_note.md

 There's not `Window` object in Node.js since only the broswer holds the DOM.
 Here we don't.

 #### Process object
+In computer science, a _process_ is the instance of a computer program that is being executed.

 环境变量们 `process.env` property is an object which stores and controls information about the environment in which the process is currently running.
 Common usage:
 ```javascript